-Regarding Adoption Leave, after several unsuccessful proposals submitted in the past years, a parliamentary Initiative submitted by a Christian-Democrat MP in December 2013 finally reached a majority in both chambers in 2015.
-Adoptive parents (mothers and fathers) of children under four years will be granted 84 days of leave to share between them, paid at 80 per cent of salary and financed through the Loss of Earnings Compensation Act (as for Maternity Leave).
-The CSSH from the National Council is currently drafting a law and will submit it for vote to both chambers of Parliament.
+A Parliamentary Initiative in favour of Adoption Leave was accepted in 2015.
+The Committee for Social Security and Health of the National Council is drafting the law and will submit it for vote to Parliament.
+A two-year deadline extension for this vote was granted in June 2017.
+Adoptive parents (mothers and fathers) of children under four years will be granted 84 days of leave to share between them, paid at 80 per cent of salary and financed through the Loss of Earnings Compensation Act (as for Maternity leave).